 - The shifting nature of the seabed resulting from sandwave activity should be indicated on the underlying Quality of Bathymetric Data (see clause 3.7), using the attribute category of temporal variation. - The attribute vertical length is used to populate the amplitude of the sandwave above the seafloor, where known. - Care must be taken not to over-generalize depth depiction in sandwave areas, as the typically convoluted contour pattern, and significant depth changes between soundings selected from crests and troughs, help to draw attention to these features.
 However, this will not usually be sufficient warning, as the variance between crest and trough may fall between standard contours, or the maximum display scale for the ENC data may be insufficient to show the sandwaves individually, or anything but the shoalest soundings.
 Attention should therefore be drawn to the area by encoding a Sandwave feature.
-If considered necessary, the nature of any navigational hazard presented by the sandwaves may be incorporated using an associated instance of the information type Nautical Information (see clause 24.4), complex attribute information. - Where frequently repeated surveys show variations in least depth, the shoalest soundings obtained over a period of years should be encoded.
+If considered necessary, the nature of any navigational hazard presented by the sandwaves may be incorporated using the complex attribute information (see clause 2.4.6). - Where frequently repeated surveys show variations in least depth, the shoalest soundings obtained over a period of years should be encoded.
 This blending of details from surveys of differing dates must be done with care; in particular, long-term deepening must not be overlooked.